lijcam/headsail/Docs/README.md

-# Deploy the OpenShift configuration.
+# Cluster prerequisites

-Headsail is driven by ArgoCD.
-Install openShift-gitops and the headsail argo application.
+Headsail is driven by ArgoCD and Tekton.
+Apply the openshift-gitops and openshift-pipelines subscriptions to the cluster.

 ```
 oc apply -f ./manifests